wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 Logitech case pros:
 - mechanical keyboard
-- nicely wraps iPad from top to bottom
+- nicely wraps iPad from top to bottom; protects the back well.
 - has backlit keys

 My biggest cons:
+- very heavy.
 - snapping to the magnetic connector didn't work too well.
 It seemed like the grip wasn't strong enough, so if you lie and want to slightly bend the keyboard and write on it, it just wasn't working.